A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Introduction

-Additionally, these temporal scale-space representations are {\em time-causal\/} in the sense that they do not require access to future data, and are {\em time-recursive\/} in the respect that the temporal representation at the next temporal moment can be computed with no other additional {\em memory of the past\/} than the temporal scale-space representation itself.
+Additionally, these temporal scale-space representations are {\em time-causal,\/} in the sense that they do not require access to future data, and are {\em time-recursive,\/} in the respect that the temporal representation at the next temporal moment can be computed with no other additional {\em memory of the past\/} than the temporal scale-space representation itself.
 For a specific choice of temporal scale-space kernel, referred to as the {\em time-causal limit kernel\/}, the temporal scale-space representations are also {\em scale covariant\/}, meaning that the set of temporal scale-space representations is closed under temporal rescalings of the input.
 A rescaling of the input signal by a uniform scaling factor merely corresponds to a rescaling of the temporal scale-space representations complemented by a shift of the temporal scale levels in the temporal scale-space representation.
 In this way, the temporal scale-space representation ensures an internally consistent way of processing temporal signals that may be subject to temporal scaling transformations, by phenomena or events that may occur faster or slower in the world.

-The purpose of this article is to describe this theory in a self-contained manner, without need for the reader to digest the original references, where the information is distributed over several papers, and may require a substantial effort for a reader not previously familiar with this framework, to get an updated view of the latest version of this theory.
+A main purpose of this article is to describe this theory in a self-contained manner, without need for the reader to digest the original references, where the information is distributed over several papers, and may require a substantial effort for a reader not previously familiar with this framework, to get an updated view of the latest version of this theory. \footnote{For the reader interested in an overview of the developments of the different parts of temporal scale-space theory that this paper is based on, follows and extends, see the treatment in Section~\ref{sec-hist-devel-temp-scsp-theory}.} Furthermore, we will describe explicit relations to other previously used temporal models, such as Koenderink's scale-time kernels (Koenderink \citeyear{Koe88-BC}) and the ex-Gaussian model (Grushka \citeyear{Gru72-AnalChem}; Bright {\em et al.\/} \citeyear{BriMeiCruTigBufHow20-PNAS}), making it possible to transfer modelling results from those temporal models to the time-causal limit kernel described in this article.